 - Artists for Climate, Migrant Justice and Indigenous Sovereignty is a community of artists who collaborate on projects to tell the truth about our situation and educate people. (https://www.facebook.com/Artists-for-Climate-Migrant-Justice-and-Indigenous-Sovereignty-400270330557741/)

-- Carbon Conversations TO focusses on small group discussions about how our visions of a better world connect with our day-to-day actions and decisions.
+- Carbon Conversations TO focuses on small group discussions about how our visions of a better world connect with our day-to-day actions and decisions.
 A great chance to examine your own carbon footprint — and what you can do better. (https://www.carbonconversationsto.com/)

 - Climate Fast is an experienced group with many projects on the go.
 They focus on education and political lobbying. (http://www.climatefast.ca/)